iambhagat92/calcuforme/PROJECT_STATUS.md

 ## 🎉 Congratulations!

-Your CalcuForMe project is complete and ready to launch.
+Your Calculate For Me project is complete and ready to launch.
 This comprehensive calculator suite can serve thousands of users with their daily calculation needs.
 Deploy it, promote it, and watch it grow!

 **Happy Deploying! 🚀**